campisano/cpp_tdd_2048_game/README.md

 0) There are positions:
     - a position can have a number placed on itself;
     - a position can have adiacent positions {left,right,up,down}.

+0) There is a game:
+    - at every turn, a random number, with value of 2 or 4, is placed in a random empty spot of the board